mozilla/glean/docs/user/metrics/memory_distribution.md

 ## Limits

 * The maxmimum memory size that can be recorded is 1 Terabyte (2^40 bytes).
-Longer times will be truncated to 1 Terabyte.
+Larger sizes will be truncated to 1 Terabyte.

 ## Examples